Basic Algorithm Templates

 21

-// head stores the head of the list, e[] stores the value of the node, ne[] stores the next pointer of the node, idx indicates the current node in use
+// head stores the head of the linked list, e[] stores the value of the node, ne[] stores the next pointer of the node, idx indicates which node is currently used

 int head, e[N], ne[N], idx;